-Statement of Support: Every college/university in the United States requires a Statement of Support in order to process your I-20 Certificate of Eligibility that a student needs in order to secure a visa.
+Statement of Support: Every college/university in the United States requires a Statement or Affidavit Support in order to process your I-20 Certificate of Eligibility that a student needs in order to secure a visa.
 (I-901 for Canadians).
-You may use any combination of scholarships, financial aid, personal savings, parents, or other permitted sources (See the Permitted Financial Sources for a complete list.)
+You may use any combination of scholarships, financial aid, personal savings, parents, or other permitted sources on the Statement of Support (Statement of Support_2019-2020.)

 - Work Study: It should also be noted that it is EXTREMELY DIFFICULT for international students to obtain work study in the United States.
-Any work study award is limited by the government, usually around $1,500 per year and cannot be awarded until arrival, so therefore cannot be used as a source of support.
+Any work-study award is limited by the government, usually around $3,500 per year and cannot be awarded until arrival, so, therefore, cannot be used as a source of support.

 Sources of financial aid for international students are not limited to these suggestions: